Northeast Atlanta

 Members shall reside in or attend school in the area surrounding the Highway 141 Corridor, including South Forsyth, Gwinnett County, North Fulton County, Johns Creek and North Norcross area.
 Like all NCL, Inc. Chapters, Northeast Atlanta aims to foster the mother-daughter relationship by serving its communities together.

-2020 marked the 10th anniversary of the Northeast Atlanta (NEA) chapter.
+Year 2020 marked the 10th anniversary of the Northeast Atlanta (NEA) chapter.
 NCL NEA was established in 2010 and chartered in 2012.
 We were the 162nd chapter in the United States and 5th in the Atlanta area.
-The membership for the current 2020-2021 period includes 147 Ticktockers (Daughters) and 120 Patronesses (Mothers) for a total of 267 members.
+The membership for the current 2023-2024 period includes 200 Patronesses and Ticktockers.
 We also have Sustainer Patronesses & Ticktockers who have completed the program and choose to stay involved.

 As a 100% volunteer organization, membership in NCL NEA requires a commitment of time and service and carries a financial responsibility.
 All Patronesses hold a chapter job each year and actively participate as leaders in the operational success of the chapter.
 All Ticktockers also hold jobs and are expected to carry out their roles to their best effort.
-Our chapter is supported by NCL Inc. and our District 14 leaders with many resources to help guide us along the way.
+Our chapter is supported by NCL Inc. with many resources to help guide us along the way.

 Throughout our chapter’s history, it has been our goal at NCL NEA to work diligently to adhere to the 3 pillars that the 6-year program is based on to ensure that members receive a well-rounded experience.
 We are intentional about how we spend our time and resources.
 We consider it a privilege to be able to spend quality time with our daughters while we serve in our communities and experience growth through well-organized meetings.
 Our chapter serves over 20 philanthropies including environmental & animal, elderly, military & community, families & housing + food, children & youth, and health.